Common European Degrees

-Europe has a rich tradition of providing high quality university and vocational training to its young people.
-PROaupair’s candidates are professionals who may have completed a degree in one of the following professions:
+Europe has a rich tradition of providing high-quality university and vocational training to its young people.
+Apex PROaupair’s candidates are professionals who may have completed a degree in one of the following professions:

 A German Kinderkrankenpflegerin has completed a three-year degree that specializes in the care of infants, including newborns, pre-mature babies, multiples and infants with special needs.
 Pediatric nurses tend to have completed practical training in hospital maternity wards, nurseries and in neo-natal intensive care units.